 Your signees will be notified by email that their signature is required.
-The platforms will then guide signees through the process of creating their signature and signing the document.
+The platforms will then guide signees through creating their signature and signing the document.

-While this is happening, the platform will also keep you updated about the status of the document, telling you who has signed it and who is yet to sign, and offering you the chance to send reminders to keep things moving.
+While this happens, the platform will keep you updated about the document’s status, telling you who has signed it and who is yet to sign, and offering you the chance to send reminders to keep things moving.

-Finally, when the document is signed, both platforms will give you access to the audit trails for your documenting and legal purposes.
+Finally, both platforms will give you access to the audit trails for your documenting and legal purposes when the document is signed.

 Winner: Evenly matched

-Adobe Sign’s features mainly focus on streamlining the signature process to cater to all kinds and sizes of organizations.
-It has excellent integrations and can seamlessly integrate with other members of the Adobe family such as Adobe PDF, Adobe Acrobat, and even the Adobe Creative Cloud so you can store your documents.
+Adobe Sign’s features mainly focus on streamlining the signature process to cater to organizations of all kinds and sizes.
+It has excellent integrations and can seamlessly integrate with other members of the Adobe family, such as Adobe PDF, Adobe Acrobat, and even Adobe Creative Cloud so that you can store your documents.

-DocuSign, on the other hand, focuses on simplifying the customer experience for both business and private users.
+On the other hand, DocuSign focuses on simplifying the customer experience for both business and private users.
 Although lacking the backing of a large company, DocuSign also offers great integrations to cloud services and CRMs.